 Assuming you’re not driving to Seoul or you are not taking the ferry, you’ll most likely arrive by plane to the Incheon Airport.
 There are a few options to get into town:

 - Limousine bus

 I highly recommend taking the metro system as the means to get into the city.
 Not only is their metro system efficient, but it’s convenient, and you don’t have to deal with traffic jams or taxi drivers not understanding what you are trying to say.
-If you have heavy luggage, try to find the elevators in the metro system because the alternative is dragging your bags up a lot of stairs!
+If you have heavy luggage, try to find the elevators in the metro system because the alternative is dragging your bags up a lot of stairs (or use a luggage service if budget allows!)!
 There are also certain areas in the metro where you’ll have to walk ten minutes to the metro station.
-If that’s too much for you, then stick to taxi or bus.
+If that’s too much for you, then stick to a taxi or bus.
 There are also limousine buses that travel to major areas and hotels around the city and is another option to consider.